 Achieving this goal of good health and well-being, however, critically depends on a complex interplay between factors at the level of the individual, their (social) environment, and the society they live in.
 These micro-, meso-, and macrolevel factors, can thus not be understood in isolation.
 Rather, society calls for graduates with novel multidisciplinary insights to promote citizens’ well-being.

-In the minor Well-being by design: behavioral foundations and public policy, students will learn to adopt such a broad multidisciplinary perspective by combining knowledge from psychology, interdisciplinary social science, and public administration.
+In the minor Well-being by design: behavioral foundations and public policy, students will learn to adopt such a broad multidisciplinary perspective by combining knowledge from psychology, interdisciplinary social science, geosciences, and public administration.

 We will address four illustrative themes throughout the courses: health, education, finance, and sustainability.
 Each of these topical issues impacts on well-being and has its specific challenges for individuals and governments.
 What explains individuals’ struggles with adopting and/or maintaining various health behaviors?
 How can governments stimulate citizens to make healthy or sustainable choices?
 What is the relation between someone’s financial circumstances and their level of well-being?
 How can education help to foster people’s wellbeing and their chances in life?

-In four courses, students will learn about:
+In four (out of five) courses, students will learn about:

 - the social relations and structural arrangements affecting people’s well-being and their relation with individual level processes;